 Areas of focus in electrical engineering include photovoltaic, wind and renewable energy systems, power electronics systems, electromagnetic theory, microwave systems, antennas, remote sensing, bioelectronics and biomedical engineering, communications and signal processing, medical imaging, optoelectronics, nanophotonics and nanodevices, biophotonics, human/machine interfaces, controls theory, embedded systems engineering, and complex network systems.

-With a highly regarded faculty and $7.1 million awarded in new contract and grant funding in fiscal year 2021, the Department of Electrical, Computer and Energy Engineering is the perfect place to take your education to the next level.
+With a highly regarded faculty and $15.1 million awarded in new contract and grant funding in fiscal year 2021, the Department of Electrical, Computer and Energy Engineering is the perfect place for students to take their education to the next level.

 We offer several degree options tailored to both working engineers looking to advance their careers and to those looking to pursue a career in academia.
 Research is concentrated in six broad areas: optics, nanostructures and bioengineering; communications and signal processing; computer engineering; systems and controls; electromagnetics, RF and microwaves; and power electronics.